-What started with breakfast in mind.. a wanting for control over ground meat ratios .. as well as seasonings .. turned into a discovery that it can be enjoyed any time of the day.. the blend of spices pulling it in any direction I'd like to go.
+It started with breakfast in mind.
+A wanting for control over ground meat ratio and seasonings turned into a discovery that it can be enjoyed any time of the day.
+The blend of spices pulling it in any direction I'd like to go.

-For traditional morning flavors .. a classic combination of sweet and savory.. opting for the blend of coconut sugar and aromatic spices like sage, thyme, and fennel.. with savory garlic powder and a bit of cayenne for kick.
+For traditional morning flavors, a classic combination of sweet and savory.
+Opting for the blend of natural sugar and aromatic spices like sage, thyme, and fennel.
+Savory garlic powder and a bit of cayenne for kick.

 Maybe you're cooking lasagna tonight?
-Try 1 tsp basil and 1/2 tsp of fennel instead of the sage & red pepper flakes
+Try 1 tsp basil and 1/2 tsp of fennel instead of the sage and red pepper flakes

-If your tastes are searching for a hint of sweet .. substitute maple syrup, maple sugar, or maple flakes for the coconut sugar
+If your tastes are searching for a hint of sweet, substitute maple syrup, maple sugar, or maple flakes for the sugar

-I've discovered the secret to sausage that's light & fluffy lies in the blending of meat & spices.
-If one uses a large rubber spatula to gently fold the spices in .. as opposed to stirring or smashing .. the ground texture is left intact.. resulting in a surprisingly light final product
+I've discovered the secret to light, and fluffy sausage lies in the blending of meat and spices.
+If you use a large rubber spatula to gently fold the spices in, as opposed to stirring or smashing, the ground texture is left intact.
+The final product will be surprisingly light.

-Form into patties & serve with your favorite pancakes
+Form into patties and serve with your favorite pancakes

 (You get the picture)